 - Here look for iTunes, Right-click and select repair.

 This will take a few minutes to repair the installation files and associated tasks and after a few minutes (depending on computer age, available memory etc) will inform you that for the changes to take effect you need to restart your device.
 After that restart windows and open iTunes check, this helps?
-Let us know on comments below.
+Let us know on the comments below.